Early Machine Cancellations and Trials

 and showing a vertical guide line in the watermark.

-A scarce stamp so fine in this scarcer plate, but made rare
+A very scarce stamp so fine in this scarcer plate, but made rare

 by being cancelled by an Azemar trial machine double ‘A1’ in bars.